openstack-archive/fuel-plugin-purestorage-cinder/specs/purestorage-plugin-specs.rst

 ==============

 The plugin generates the approriate cinder.conf stanzas to enable the Pure Storage FlashArray within OpenStack.
-The purestorage.pypi module is required as a pre-requisite The purestorage python module, available on PyPI https://pypi.python.org/pypi/purestorage, is required for the Pure Storage driver to be correctly implemented.
+The purestorage.pypi module is installed as part of the plugin. plugin as this is a pre-requisite of the Pure Storage Cinder driver.
 The driver itself is included in the main OpenStack distribution.

-Plugin has two tasks.
+Plugin has three tasks.
 Each task per role.
 They are run in the following order:

-* The first task installs and configures cinder-volume on Primary Controller.
+* The first task configures cinder-volume on Primary Controller.
-* The second task installs and configures cinder-volume on Controller nodes.
+* The second task configures cinder-volume on Cinder nodes.
+* The third task configures nova-compute on Nova nodes.

 Cinder-volume service is installed on all Controller nodes and is managed by Pacemaker.
 It runs in active/passive mode where only one instance is active.